 The life of your engine unit and the delivery of the high performance built into it will depend on the care it receives throughout its life.
 It is the operator's responsibility to ensure that the engine is correctly operated and that the maintenance operations outlined in this book are carried out regularly after the specified hours of operation have been reached.
-We consider it to be in your interests to enlist the aid of an authorized EDI Distributor, not only when repairs are required but also for regular maintenance.
-Distributors are listed on www.EDI-DIST.com.
+We consider it to be in your interests to enlist the aid of an authorized Ford Power Products Distributor not only when repairs are required but also for regular maintenance.
+Distributors are listed at the back of this handbook.